Dunedin UNESCO City of Literature Robert Burns Poetry Competition 2021

 - Please submit a copy of your original poem as entries will not be returned.

-- A ticket to the Robert Burns Birthday Supper on the evening of 25 January 2021 is offered to the FIRST PLACE WINNERS OF EACH CATEGORY ONLY - sponsored by the Dunedin Burns Club.
+- A ticket to the Robert Burns Birthday Supper on the evening of 25 January 2022 is offered to the FIRST PLACE WINNERS OF EACH CATEGORY ONLY - sponsored by the Centre for Irish and Scottish Studies.